 Today, Sara continues to perform solo-acoustic at various local venues across Metro ATL.
 She also continues to write as well as produce her own music that she plans to release in the near future.

-Greer also owns Pulse Grind Audio- with which she dedicates her creative talents to helping grow that of others.
-She works as a recording and mixing engineer out of Hey Hey Studios in Griffin, GA as well as from her home studio.
+She also owns Pulse Grind Audio- with which she dedicates her creative talents to helping grow that of others.
+Aside from working from her home studio, she occasionally works with both Hey Hey Studios (Griffin) and The Loft (Columbus) as a recording engineer and producer.

 She is relentless; and she will stop at nothing to pursue her passion of creating music that has meaning to another.